OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 ## Installation

-Here is a video on how to install OpsHub Integration Manager on the Windows machine:
+Here is a video on how to install <code class="expression">space.vars.SITENAME</code> on the Windows machine:

 {% embed url="https://youtu.be/Is5sDKV01P0" %}